levonet/action-config-level/README.md

   └── prod.yml
 ```

-Where at the level of the folder "project" the general configuration is defined.
+Whereat the level of the folder "project" the general configuration is defined.
 The `groupX` folders define a specific configuration for each group.

 Due to the imaginary environment variables `env.GROUP` and `env.ENV` we can get different configurations as a result of merging the contents of files.